Exploring the halo character and dipole response in the dripline nucleus $^{31}$F: RESULTS AND DISCUSSION

 {where $|n_0j_0\rangle$ is the ground state, $|n_1j_1\rangle$ represents each of the discrete excited states having a total angular momentum $j_1$ and $\widehat{O}_{E\lambda}$ is the electric operator of order $\lambda$.
 For a Jacobi-$T$ representation of a core + $n$ + $n$ system, this operator can be described via,}

-{Here, $r_c$ is the relative distance of the core from the center of mass of the three-body system, given by $r_c=\sqrt{{2}/{A_c(A_c+2)}}y$ and $Z_c$ is the core charge.
+Here, $r_c$ is the relative distance of the core from the center of mass of the three-body system, given by $r_c=\sqrt{{2}/{A_c(A_c+2)}}y$ and $Z_c$ is the core charge.
 For a dipole transition, we set $\lambda$ = 1.
-More details about the dipole operator can be found in the Appendix.}

 To analyse the electric dipole distributions of $^{31}$F, we select three cases of interest.
 We choose the open shell configurations as the $^{29}$F core itself is known to have open shell inverted scheme in its ground state \cite{CSF20PRC, BKT20PRL}.
 Keeping this case as our base, we set the inverted set D as the main candidate according to the contribution to the $^{31}$F ground state, while also comparing our results with set AH and selecting set A as a control.